ACTrexler/CISC473_EGDD/CyanEGDD.md

 ## Elevator Pitch

+In Boolean Bonanza, you are presented with a grid of squares representing boolean values and operators (True, False, OR, AND, NOT, etc.).
+The player is able to move the rows and columns by clicking and dragging on a square, with the goal of making a row or column evaluate to True.
+If a row or column evaluates to True, it will be destroyed and give the player points.
+The goal is to make players able to evaluate boolean expressions on sight and understand how changes will affect their evaluation.

 *A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*

 ## Influences (Brief)